Diamond-Flight/gadget/README.md

 To run the gadget, open *index.html* in your browser.

-The gadget includes customizable kneeboard accessible via *index.html?knee*.
+The gadget includes customizable kneeboard accessible via *knee.html*.

 To add pages to the kneeboard, place them (images) in */static/kneeboard/* and use */static/generate_kneeboard.bat* to generate */static/kneeboard.js* or manually add your pages to */static/kneeboard.js*.

-You can also view only the kneeboard via *knee.html*.